 - New campuses in their first year of operation are evaluated on the state's two lowest performing racial/ethnic groups from the prior year.
-For 2023, the African American and Hispanic groups were identified. - o If the campus meets minimum size for both racial/ethnic groups in 2023, both are evaluated. - o If the campus meets minimum size for only one of the racial/ethnic groups in 2023, only that group is evaluated. - o If the campus does not meet minimum size in 2023 for either racial/ethnic group, no racial/ethnic groups are evaluated for 2023.
+Please see Appendix H for details on the state's two lowest performing racial/ethnic groups from the prior year. - o If the campus meets minimum size for both racial/ethnic groups in the current year, both are evaluated. - o If the campus meets minimum size for only one of the racial/ethnic groups in the current year, only that group is evaluated. - o If the campus does not meet minimum size in the current year for either racial/ethnic group, no racial/ethnic groups are evaluated for the current accountability year.

-A campus must have at least 10 RLA and 10 mathematics assessment results for the all students group and meet minimum size for at least four indicators in the Academic Achievement component to be evaluated on the Closing the Gaps domain.
+A campus must have at least 10 assessment results in both subjects, 10 assessments in RLA and 10 assessments in mathematics, for the all students group and meet minimum size for at least four indicators in the Academic Achievement component to be evaluated on the Closing the Gaps domain.
 If a campus does not meet minimum size, the Closing the Gaps domain is not evaluated.